dataesr/bso-publications/doc/bso.md

  - **Other**: all other cases, in particular publications with moving barriers, but also cases for which no information about APC has been collected.
 This category may be over-estimated as some journal have no APC but this information is not present in a structured database.

-The objective of this level of analysis is to separate different business models (APC vs Diamond vs Hybrid), not to analyze the open licenses associated to the OA copies, so this categorization is quite different from the Gold / Hybrid / Bronze from [@piwowar_state_2018].
+The objective of this level of analysis is to separate different business models (APC vs Diamond vs Hybrid), not to analyze the open licences associated to the OA copies, so this categorization is quite different from the Gold / Hybrid / Bronze from [@piwowar_state_2018].

 For that matter, a third analysis level is used that distinguishes, for open access publications:

- - **Creative commons** licenses (cc0, cc-by, cc-by-nc etc ...)
+ - **Creative commons** licences (cc0, cc-by, cc-by-nc etc ...)

- - **Other licenses** (publisher specific, country-specific ...)
+ - **Other licences** (publisher specific, country-specific ...)

- - **No license**
+ - **No licence**

-To be clear, the no license category does not mean that the publications are closed, on the contrary they are in freely available but no open license was detected, meaning the reuse conditions, beyond reading, are not defined.
+To be clear, the no licence category does not mean that the publications are closed, on the contrary they are in freely available but no open licence was detected, meaning the reuse conditions, beyond reading, are not defined.
 They are certainly not BOAI-compliant (REF), but considered as "open" in our context.

 Again, the informations from the field 'oa_locations' comes from Unpaywall, therefore the results depend on the quality of the Unpaywall database.